MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-experian.md

    > ![Experian tile](media/experian-tile.png "Experian tile")
    >

 1. Select a [connection](connections.md) from the drop-down.
 Reach out to an administrator if no connection is available.
-If you are an administrator you will be able to create a connection by clicking **Add connection** and selecting Experian from the drop-down, see the section below.
+If you are an administrator you can create a connection by selecting **Add connection** and choosing Experian from the drop-down.

-1. Confirm connection selection by clicking **Connect to Experian**.
+1. Select **Connect to Experian** to confirm the connection selection.

-1. Now, click **Next** and select the **Customer data set** you want to enrich with demographics data from Experian.
+1. Select **Next** and choose the **Customer data set** you want to enrich with demographics data from Experian.
 You can select the **Customer** entity to enrich all your customer profiles or select a segment entity to enrich only customer profiles contained in that segment.

     :::image type="content" source="media/enrichment-Experian-configuration-customer-data-set.png" alt-text="Screenshot when choosing the customer data set.":::

-1. Click **Next** and define which type of fields from your unified profiles should be used to look for matching demographics data from Experian.
+1. Select **Next** and define which type of fields from your unified profiles should be used to look for matching demographics data from Experian.
 At least one of the fields **Name and address**, **Phone**, or **Email** is required.
 For a higher match accuracy, up to two other fields can be added.
-This selection will affect the mapping fields you have access to in the next step of the configuration wizard.
+This selection will affect the mapping fields you have access to in the next step.

     > [!TIP]
     > More key identifier attributes sent to Experian likely yield a higher match rate.

-1. Click **Next** to start the field mapping.
+1. Select **Next** to start the field mapping.

 1. Define which fields from your unified profiles should be used to look for matching demographics data from Experian.
-The fields with an asterix are required.
+Requied fields are marked.

-1. Click **Next** to start the field mapping.
+1. Provide a name for the enrichment and a name for the output entity.

-1. Finally, you provide a name for the enrichment and a name for the output entity.
-Notice that the entity name cannot be changed after saving.
-Save the enrichment by clicking on **Save enrichment** after reviewing your choices.
+1. Select **Save enrichment** after reviewing your choices.

 ## Configuring connection for Experian